Sandbox game: History

-Multi-user dungeons (MUDs) are early examples of the principles of sandbox games; users of MUDs would generally be able to gain the ability to create their content within the MUD's framework, creating opportunities to collaborate with other users.
+Multi-user dungeons (MUDs) are early examples of the principles of sandbox games originating in 1980; users of MUDs would generally be able to gain the ability to create their content within the MUD's framework, creating opportunities to collaborate with other users.
 However, MUDs never gained commercial release; while they inspired the first massively multiplayer online (MMO) games like EVE Online, the creation aspects of MUDs did not carry into commercial games.

 Before 2000, the bulk of what were considered sandbox games in commercial software came from two genres: